CSCfi/llm-quantization-scripts/BitsAndBytes/README.md

 ## Notes

 - The current scripts use OPT-125M for fast experimentation.
 You can replace `model_name` with a larger model.
-- For large models, `device_map="auto"` lets 🤗 Accelerate handle placement across GPUs.
+- For large models, `device_map="auto"` allows the model modules to be moved between the CPU and GPU for quantization.
 - You can easily change the quantization datatype in the `BitsAndBytesConfig` inside the script.